Privacy Notice for Generation New Era families

 - we have carried out a Data Protection Impact Assessment to identify and mitigate any data processing risks.

-- in Northern Ireland, your HSC Trust will notify you of the intention for the HSC Business Services Organisation to share your contact details with the study’s fieldwork agency (Ipsos), so that you can opt-out of your details being shared.
-This will mean you will not be invited to take part in the study.
+- in Northern Ireland, your HSC Trust will notify you of the intention for the HSC Business Services Organisation to share your contact details with the study’s fieldwork agency, so that you can opt-out of your details being shared.
+If you opt out, you will not be invited to take part in the study and your details will not be shared with the study.

 - we’ve published this privacy notice prior to the study letters being sent

-- this privacy notice will be included as a weblink in the study notification letter to families that we invite to take part in the study.
+- a link to this privacy notice is included in materials we send to families that we invite to take part in the study.

-- accessing the data requires us to make an application to a research ethics committee and to gain approval from the government agencies and a number of special committees.
+- accessing the data requires approval from a research ethics committee, government agencies and a number of special committees.

-- we will ensure that the third-party survey organisation that sends out the study invitations, acts only on our instructions, and that they will delete your data when the contract ends.
+- the third-party survey organisation that sends out the study invitations acts only on our instructions, and will delete your data when the contract ends.

 - we have conducted research with members of the public to demonstrate the acceptability of the study and its approach to inviting people to take part.

-For those of you who choose not to take part in the study, we will use your de-identified information to understand who does and doesn’t take part.
+For those of you who choose not to take part in the study, we will use limited demographic information about you to understand who does and doesn’t take part.
+This information does not include your name or address, which will not be retained or used for any other purpose.

 Personal data we collect about you